 After the Celebrations

-If you participated in high-risk activities or think you may have become exposed:
+If you participated in high-risk activities, or think you may have become exposed during the holidays:

 - People who have come into close contact with someone with COVID-19 should be tested to check for infection:

 - Fully vaccinated people should be tested 5–7 days after their last exposure.